a2stuff/a2d/toolkits/IconTK.md

 Call with set `param` to the specific icon being dragged, and the event mouse coordinates.

-If successful, the `param` will be:
+Result codes (in A):

-* 0 if the drop was just a move, i.e. dragging icons within a window or within the desktop.
+* `kDragResultDrop` = 0 - drop on a target; `param` identifies the target:
   * High bit clear if the drop target was an icon, and the low bits are the icon number.
   * High bit set if the drop target was a window, and the low bits are the window number.

-Result codes (in A):
+* `kDragResultNotADrag` = 1 - not a drag; e.g. another click.
-* 0 = success
+* `kDragResultMove` = 2 - icons moved within window/desktop; erased, caller should repaint.
-* 2 = non-drag event seen
+* `kDragResultMoveModified` = 3 - icons moved within window/desktop but modifier down.
-* 3 = no selection
+* `kDragResultCanceled` = 4 - operation cancelled, e.g. via keypress, drag to non-target, etc.

 ### `IconTK::UnhighlightIcon` ($08)